The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: Number and Location of Critical Points

 Although the reward function of MDPs is non convex, it still exhibits desirable properties from a standpoint of optimization.
 For example, without any assumptions, every policy can be continuously connected to an optimal policy by a path along which the reward is monotone (see Appendix~\ref{app:subsec:connectednes}).
 Under mild conditions, all policies which are critical points of the reward function are globally optimal \citep{bhandari2019global}.
 In partially observable systems, the situation is fundamentally different.
 In this case, suboptimal local optima of the reward function can exist as can be seen in Figure~\ref{fig:range4} \citep[see also][]{poupart2011analyzing, bhandari2019global}.
-In the following we use the geometry description of the discounted state-action frequencies to bound the number of critical points.
-In Appendix~\ref{app:subsubsec:superlevelsetsPOMDPs} we also provide a description of the sublevelsets as semialgebraic sets.
+In the following we use the {geometric} description of the discounted state-action frequencies to {study} the number {and location} of critical points. {These are important properties of the optimization problem and have implications on the required stochasticity of optimal policies.
+In Appendix~\ref{app:sec:optimization} we discuss the mean reward case and an example} and describe the sublevelsets as semialgebraic sets.

 We regard the reward as a linear function $p_0$ over the set of feasible state-action frequencies $\mathcal N_\gamma^{\mu, \beta}$.
-Since under Assumption \ref{ass:positivity} $\pi\mapsto\eta^\pi$ is injective and has a full-rank Jacobian everywhere (see Appendix~\ref{app:subsubsec:jacobian}), the critical points in the policy polytope $\Delta_\mathcal A^\mathcal O$ correspond to the critical points of $p_0$ on $\mathcal N_\gamma^{\mu, \beta}$ \citep[see][]{trager2019pure}.
+Under Assumption \ref{ass:positivity} $\pi\mapsto\eta^\pi$ is injective and has a full-rank Jacobian everywhere (see Appendix~\ref{app:subsubsec:jacobian}).
+Hence, the critical points in the policy polytope $\Delta_\mathcal A^\mathcal O$ correspond to the critical points of $p_0$ on $\mathcal N_\gamma^{\mu, \beta}$ \citep[see][]{trager2019pure}.
 In general, critical points of this linear function can occur on every face of the semialgebraic set $\mathcal N_\gamma^{\mu, \beta}$.
 The optimization problem thus has a combinatorial and a geometric component, corresponding to the number of faces of each dimension and the number of critical points in the relative interior of any given face.
 We have discussed the combinatorial part in Theorem~\ref{theo:geometrydiscstadisc} and focus now on the geometric part.
-Writing $\mathcal N_\gamma^{\mu, \beta} {=\{\eta\in\mathbb{R}^{\mathcal{S}\times\mathcal{A}}\colon p_i(\eta)\leq 0, i\in I\}}$, we are interested in the number of critical points on the interior of a face,
+Writing $\mathcal N_\gamma^{\mu, \beta} {=\{\eta\in\mathbb{R}^{\mathcal{S}\times\mathcal{A}}\mid p_i(\eta)\leq 0, i\in I\}}$, we are interested in the number of critical points on the interior of a face,